-Power shift, why workers next year might have the upper hand
+Power shift, why workers in 2022 might have the upper hand

 Money, the traditional incentive to attract and retain workers, is no longer enough.
 Employees want more than cash.